chiro-hiro/RanDAOs/README.md

 Challengers are need to deposit 10% of prize pool.

-Seed value will be changed, after his submission is received.
-It's mean, fingerprint is also changed
+*Seed* value will be changed, after his submission is received.
+It's mean, *Fingerprint* is also changed

 ```javascript
 let Seed = sha3(Seed, Key)